ned14/pcpp/README.rst

   printed to stdout.
 Thanks to Fondesa for reporting this.
 - Fix extra newlines being inserted after a multiline comment.
 Thanks to virtuald for sending a PR fixing this.
+- Fix not being able to actually specify an empty line directive.
+Thanks to kuri65536 for sending a PR fixing this.

 v1.21 (30th September 2019):
 ----------------------------